 If you’re planning to sell to customers directly, you’re looking for home cooks or even local restaurants who need a regular supplier.
 People with good palates will recognize the value of quality spices, and they’ll be willing to pay for freshness.

 Spice businesses make money by charging customers a premium for each bottle or weight of spices sold.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your spice business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your spice business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Federal Business Licensing Requirements